dmetzler1988-org/pihole/README.md

 9. Restart all your devices (router, smartphones, pc, ...) to make sure, that all receives an IP update with the new settings.
 10. Test, if all works fine with a page like this [https://blockads.fivefilters.org/?pihole](https://blockads.fivefilters.org/?pihole).
     - Don't forget to disable the browser extensions which will block ad's also.
-11. Add additional blocklists and whitelists to your Pi-hole configuration.
+11. Add additional blacklists and whitelists to your Pi-hole configuration.

 ### Manual update